internetarchive/iari/README.md

 # Features
 Currently the framework has the following features:
 * support for English Wikipedia only
-* import articles one by one
-* import a range of articles
-* import a range of articles from a category
-* ingest article updates from [EventStreams](https://www.wikidata.org/wiki/Q115402046)
-* scale horizontally up to the Wikibase API gets choked (a total max of ~6 edits a second)
+* generation of a Wikibase graph based on a Wikipedia dump and upload it to Wikibase
+* API endpoint which helps jump from an article to the item in the Wikibase
+* API endpoint which analyze a given article and returns statistics about it (number of references, number of citation templates of different types, number of references outside <ref>s, etc.)

 # Diagrams